tquadrat/tquadrat.github.io/stuff/RaspberryStuff.md

 # The Raspberry

 Common information about the Raspberry Pi, my projects based on that computer, and other useful stuff around the "Pi".
+Refer also to the [page with the Linux Stuff](https://github.com/tquadrat/tquadrat.github.io/blob/main/stuff/LinuxStuff.md#linux-stuff) for information related to the Linux operating system in general.

 ---
 ## [Raspberry Pi Documentation](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html)